Ircama/epson_print_conf/README.md

   The *First TI Received Time* in Epson printers typically refers to the timestamp of the first transmission instruction to the printer when it was first set up.
 This feature tracks when the printer first operated.

 The software provides a configurable printer dictionary, which can be easily extended.
 In addition, a tool allows importing and converting an extensive Epson printer configuration DB.

+Note: resetting the ink waste counter is just removing a lock; not replacing the tank will reduce the print quality and make the ink spill.

 ## Installation